blbadger/blbadger.github.io/autoencoder-representation.md

 ### Image Generation with an Autoencoder Manifold Walk

+Earlier on this page we have seen that even very large and overcomplete autoencoders do not learn the identity function but instead capture useful features of the distribution of inputs $p(a)$.
+This being the case, it should be possible to generate inputs from the learned distribution $A \sim \widehat{p}(a)$ assuming that the learned distribution approximates the 'true' data distribution, ie $\widehat{p}(a) \approx p(a)$.

+Being that even very large autoencoders are effective de-noisers,

+For overcomplete autoencoders, however, we are presented with a challenge: how do we navigate the latent space to synthesize a sample, given that for a high-dimensional latent space may be large such that only a small subregion of this space is actually explored by the model's samples?
+For example, say the dimensionality of the smallest hidden layer of the autoencoder (which we take to be the latent space) is larger than the dimensionality of the input.
+Simply assigning the values of this latent space as a random normal distribution before forward propegating this information to the output is not likely to yield an image representative of $p(a)$ unless samples of $p(a)$ yielded a similar distribution in that latent space.

+This is extremely unlikely unless some constraints are placed on the model, and indeed a very similar model to the one we have considered here has been investigated.
+These models are called variational autoencoders, and although effective in many aspects of probability distribution modeling they suffer from an inability to synthesize sharp images $A$, which can be attributed to the restrictive nature of mandating that the latent space be normally distributed.

+Instead of enforcing restrictions on our model, we can instead map inputs to the learned manifold and perform a walk on this manifold, effectively creating a Markov process to generate images.
+Suppose we split the Unet autoencoder into two parts, an encoder $\mathcal E$ that takes inputs $a$ and yields a hidden space vector $h$ along with a decoder $\mathcal D$ that takes as an argument the hidden space vector $h$ and yields the synthesized image $g$

+$$
+g = \mathcal D(\mathcal E(a)) = \mathcal D(h)
+$$

+Being that $h$ is not low-dimensional but $\mathcal D(\mathcal E(a))$ has learned $p(a)$, we can first find the hidden space vector $h$ corresponding to some set of $A \sim p(a)$

+$$
+h_1' = \mathcal E(a)
+$$

+Adding a small amount of normally distributed noise to this latent space gives a new latent space point

+$$
+h_1 = h_1' + \mathcal N(h_1'; 0, \epsilon)
+$$

+Then using this latent space vector the corresponding synthesized images are

+$$
+g_1 = \mathcal D(h_1)
+$$

+Now $g_1$ is likely to be extremely similar or identical to $a$ as long as the learned manifold is not too unstable.
+But if we then repeat this procedure many times such that the Markov chain may be expressed as

+$$
+h_{n+1}' = \mathcal E(g_n) \\
+h_{n+1} = h_{n+1}' + \mathcal N(h_n'; 0, \epsilon)
+g_{n+1} = \mathcal D(h_{n+1})
+$$

+we find that the latent space is effectively explored.
+For a Unet trained on a small number of images of landscapes, we have

 {% include youtube.html id='SzzIJD05aVI' %}

 ### Representations in Unet generative models with attention